 When most of your “scientific studies” cannot be reproduced, why call it scientific at all?
 When you’re prescribing unnecessary, dangerous drugs to infants and toddlers, can you call yourself a doctor?
 Is it ethical to accept bribes in exchange for changing the diagnoses of your patient and prescribing unnecessary dangerous drugs?
 When scientists successfully argue the case (and present overwhelming evidence) that the DSM “Bible of Psychology” is beyond flawed, full of junk science, completely subjective, is it worth even using such a text for any operational purpose?

 Ironically, the first step to solving a problem is admitting you have one.
-Whenever psychiatrists are faced with the truth, damning facts, wrongful death lawsuits, top psychiatrists pointing out pseudoscience practices, overprescription, unethical behavior, and junk science, this industry just deflects, blames, and then denies having anything to do with anything unethical or pseudoscience.
-Junk science psychiatrists will aggressively attack anyone that even questions their unethical junk science ideas or practices.
+Whenever psychiatrists are faced with the truth, damning facts, wrongful death lawsuits, top psychiatrists pointing out pseudoscience practices, overprescription, unethical behavior, and junk science, much of this industry resorts to deflection, blame, and then denial, as if they had anything to do with anything unethical or pseudoscience.

 The mental health industry is profiting off of millions of unsuspecting patients.
 In a way, this industry is manufacturing victims, diagnosis, its own version of science, flawed guides (DSM), in order to maintain its own relevance.
 There is significant friction between junk science psychiatrists and sound scientists, however, due to the fact that thousands of scientists are speaking out against this, writing about it, bringing legal action, and educating the public.
 It is the duty of a sound scientist to point out junk science to the public – not only for educational purposes, but because junk science is directly harming patients.